 4. Reducing the strain on our healthcare system

 Virtual Care can also complement the public healthcare system.
 By helping to reduce visits to overcrowded emergency rooms and clinics, plus enabling those who don’t have a family doctor to receive care, it can alleviate stresses on our healthcare system by providing patients with fast, confidential access to nurse practitioners.
 In the case of TELUS Health Virtual Care specifically, our latest data shows that more than 80% of consults are resolved through the app without needing an in-person visit, with the remaining 14% requiring a physical exam and 5% requesting a controlled substance prescription2.
 This helps ensure that physical visits only occur when necessary.

 5. Providing flexible solutions for employees

 Work can be stressful even in the best of times.
-With the isolation, staff shortages and increasing workloads that came about with COVID-19, employees need more support than ever before.
+With the isolation, staff shortages and increasing workloads that resulted from the pandemic, employees need more support than ever before.
 In addition to healthcare services available on demand, 24/7, TELUS Health LifeJourney offers a variety of tools to support employees who may be experiencing the effects of prolonged stress and anxiety, encountering financial or legal difficulties or even struggling with addiction.
-With dedicated care advocates and personalized care plans, virtual care is the safety net to help employees address their issues early, helping them to get back on their feet sooner rather than later.
+With dedicated care advocates and personalized care plans, Virtual Care can be a safety net to help employees address their issues early and help them get back on their feet sooner rather than later.

 This article was originally posted on April 6, 2020, and has since been updated.